kantord/LibreLingo/README.md

 <td>

-[librelingo-json-export](https://pypi.org/project/librelingo-json-export/) is a Python 🐍 package that contains modules that let's you export LibreLingo courses into JSON files that will be read by the web app.
+[librelingo-json-export](https://pypi.org/project/librelingo-json-export/) is a Python 🐍 package that contains modules that let you export LibreLingo courses into JSON files that the web app will read.
 This might be useful if you want to deploy YAML-based LibreLingo courses as a web app.

 #### Setup